 Mirena crash symptoms include:

 Many physicians will not acknowledge the side effects as being attributable to the Mirena crash after the device has been removed for a period of time.
 They only rely on the information provided by Bayer the producer of the product.
 Women are told that their tests are normal and their symptoms are blamed on a number of different causes from anxiety to early menopause.
-The fact the every woman can experience different reactions makes the doctors accurate diagnoses and treatment less likely.
+Since every woman can experience different reactions, it makes the doctors’ accurate diagnoses and treatment less likely.